AleksMa/Python_Maximum_Common_Induced_Subgraph/README.md

 * Exclude unconnected graphs if its wanted.
 * To save time in calculating similarities, I switched from the nx.graph_edit_distance() function implemented as a base in NetworkX to a function myself implemented based on the Laplacian matrices of the graphs.
 See the reference.

+**Improvements to do later :**

+* Use the compatibility graph.
+See the reference.

 # References

 * https://en.wikipedia.org/wiki/Maximum_common_induced_subgraph

 * Distance/Similarities bewteen two graphs : https://www.cs.cmu.edu/~jingx/docs/DBreport.pdf

+* "Searching for a maximum common induced subgraph by decomposing the compatibility graph" by M. Minot and S. N. Ndiaye.